Open every day of the year

 - Picnic areas are provided for those who have brought their own snacks!
 There are even picnic areas with shelter.

 - If you forgot your picnic, a kiosk allows you to buy pancakes, croque-monsieur and sells ice cream and drinks

-- A tea room is open on Sundays and holidays (but not all year round)
+- A tea room is open on Sundays and public holidays (but not all year round)

 How to get to Chateau de Breteuil?

 - By car from the south of Paris From the Porte d'Italie or Porte d'Orléans, take the A6 towards Lyon then the A10 towards Bordeaux, then exit at Les Ulis.
-At the Ulis exit, follow Chartres direction until Gometz-la-Ville.
-At Gometz-la-Ville, take the direction of Les Molières
+At the Les Ulis exit, follow the direction of Chartres to Gometz-la-Ville.
+In Gometz-la-Ville, follow the signs for Les Molières

-- By car from Versailles In Saint-Rémy-lès-Chevreuse, go to Les Molières and follow the signs to the castle.by public transport :
+- By car from Versailles From Saint-Rémy-lès-Chevreuse by Buc (D 938) : reach Saint-Rémy-lès-Chevreuse via Buc (D 938).
+In Saint-Rémy-lès-Chevreuse, go to Les Molières and follow the signs to the castle.
+By public transport:

-- If you do not have a car BALADOBUS (Saint-Rémy-lès-Chevreuse, RER B): bus connections on Sundays and public holidays from April 5 to October 25, 2020.
-Schedules, rates and itinerary
+- If you do not have a car BALADOBUS (Saint-Rémy-lès-Chevreuse, RER B): coach connections on Sundays and public holidays from 5 April to 25 October 2020.
+Schedules, fares and itinerary

 - Parking is free